-- 1) Attend weekly IVTU meetings. - 2) Serve as a liaison between SBCC Associated Students Government and IVTU. - 3) Serve as a point of contact between IVTU & the Associate Dean for Educational Programs & Student Affairs, or other designated SBCC administrator(s) related to student affairs. - 4) Spends a minimum of two (2) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 5) Execute projects that relate to SBCC students in Isla Vista & coordinate outreach to SBCC students about IVTU & housing resources. - 6) Table at least one (1) hour per quarter - O) Duties of IVTU Technology Director - 1) Attends weekly IVTU meetings. - 2) The Technology Director shall be in charge of the management and updating of the IVTU website, as well as any other sites managed by IVTU, include but not limited to "Rate my Rental."
-The Director shall have full financial voting power as a member of the board. - 3) Facilitate and moderate the "Rate my IV Rental" website. - 4) Serve two (2) regularly scheduled office hours per week. - 5) Shall actively work to improve and adapt the websites, and supplement the services offered on the websites to make them more efficient and user-friendly. - 6) Table at least one (1) hour per quarter - P) Duties of the A.S.
-External Vice President of Local Affairs or the EVPLA Resident & Housing Coordinator - 1) Attends weekly IVTU meetings. - 2) Attends IVTU events to the best of their ability. - 3) Holds two (2) office hours in the IVTU office. - 4) Serves as a liaison between the A.S.
-Executive Council and IVTU. - 5) Informs IVTU on relevant issues being presented to A.S. - 6) Fosters relationship between A.S. and IVTU. - 7) Coordinates at least one (1) event per quarter in collaboration with IVTU and EVPLA. - Q) Duties of the I.V.
-Community Relations Committee Representative - Attends weekly IVTU meetings. - 2) Attends IVTU events to the best of their ability. - 3) Serves as a liaison between IVCRC and IVTU. - 4) Informs IVTU on relevant issues being presented at IVCRC meetings.
+- 7) Serve as a point of contact between IVTU & the Associate Dean for Educational Programs & Student Affairs, or other designated SBCC administrator(s) related to student affairs. - 8) Execute projects that relate to SBCC students in Isla Vista & coordinate outreach to SBCC students about IVTU & housing resources. - O) Duties of IVTU Technology Director - 1) Attends weekly IVTU meetings. - 2) Attends IVTU-sponsored events to the best of their ability. - 3) Spends a minimum of three (3) regularly scheduled hours per week at the IVTU office working on IVTU-related business or casework. - 4) Work on at least two (2) IVTU project per quarter. - 5) Table at least one (1) hour per quarter - 6) Manage and update the IVTU website regularly, as well as any other sites managed by IVTU, including but not limited to "Rate my IV Rental." - 7) Facilitate and moderate the "Rate my IV Rental" website. - 8) Actively work to improve and adapt the websites, and supplement the services offered on the websites to make them more efficient and user-friendly. - P) Duties of the A.S.
+External Vice President of Local Affairs or the EVPLA Resident & Housing Coordinator - 1) Attends weekly IVTU meetings. - 2) Attends IVTU events to the best of their ability. - 3) Holds a minimum of two (2) office hours in the IVTU office. - 4) Serves as a liaison between the IVCRC and IVTU. - 5) Informs IVTU on relevant issues being presented to A.S. and the EVPLA office. - 6) Fosters relationship between A.S.
+Executives, the EVPLA Office, and IVTU. - 7) Coordinates at least one (1) event per quarter in collaboration with IVTU and EVPLA. - 8) Works on at least one (1) IVTU project per quarter. - Q) Duties of the A.S.

-- 5) Fosters the relationship between the IVCRC and IVTU and works on joint issues between the two (2) organizations. - R) Duties of the A.S.
 Senate Off-Campus Representative: - 1) Attends weekly IVTU meetings. - 2) Attends IVTU events to the best of their ability. - 3) Serves as a liaison between the A.S.
 Senate and IVTU. - 4) Informs IVTU on relevant issues being presented in the Senate. - 5) Fosters relationships between other A.S.
 Officers, and A.S.
-Senate, other organizations and IVTU. - S) Duties of General Members - 1) Attend weekly IVTU meetings. - 2) Work on selected IVTU projects. - T) Operating Procedures of the IVTU: - 1) IV Tenants Union Meetings: a) will be held weekly. b) Will be announced and publicized to the community. - 2) All official decisions concerning IV Tenants Union actions, decisions, Manual, and agendas shall be made with the approval of the majority (50% + 1) of the IVTU voting members.
+Senate, other organizations and IVTU.

+R) Duties of General Members

+- 1) Attend weekly IVTU meetings. - 2) Work on selected IVTU projects. - S) Operating Procedures of the IVTU: - 1) IV Tenants Union Meetings will be held weekly and will be announced and publicized to the community. - 2) All official decisions concerning IV Tenants Union actions, decisions, Manual, and agendas shall be made with the approval of the majority (50% + 1) of the IVTU voting members. - 3) All operating procedures not outlined in Legal Code or other A.S.
+Policy are controlled by the IVTU Manual.
+The IVTU Manual shall serve as an additional source of code for the Tenants Union.